DNA analysis of soil from paw prints could help save Sumatra's tigers - Local News 8

 By Katie Hunt, CNN

-Dr. Mrinalini Watsa, a researcher at San Diego Zoo in California, scoops up soil from a fresh paw print made by Rakan, a 4-year-old male Sumatran tiger who lives at the zoo, and secures it in a specimen jar.
+Dr. Mrinalini Watsa, a researcher at San Diego Zoo Wildlife Alliance in California, scoops up soil from a fresh paw print made by Rakan, a 4-year-old male Sumatran tiger who lives at the San Diego Zoo Safari Park, and secures it in a specimen jar.

 Back in her lab, Watsa analyzes the sample using a small electrophoresis device that’s connected to a smartphone.
 Jackpot.
 She’s able to detect Rakan’s DNA in the soil.

-Note: Correction: An earlier version of this story misstated the name of Dr. Mrinalini Watsa’s institutional affiliation and the location where Rakan the tiger lives.
-Sign up for CNN’s Wonder Theory science newsletter.
-Explore the universe with news on fascinating discoveries, scientific advancements and more.